csula/cs454-winter-2016/notes/grading.md

 # Grading Guideline

-Often students ask `how will we be assessed on a homework assignment?`  Believe it or not, this is an excellent question.
+Often students ask
+> How will we be assessed on a homework assignment?

+Believe it or not, this is an excellent question.
 This document provides a grading guideline and philosophy.
 What you will find is that the grading process is very fair and very transparent.
 By laying out our expectations upfront, students have the benefit of learning and receving the most accurate feedback on their work.
 The goal of grading is not to penalize students, instead, it is to accurately assess performance.

 ## The Grading Rubric